KohaILS/koha-manual-zh-cn/source/patrons.rst

    -  A button to pay charges with outstanding amounts

-   -  A button to issue a refund or payout
+   -  A button to issue a refund or payout (you need the :ref:`refund and payout permissions <patron-permissions-defined-label>` to see these buttons)

-   -  A button to apply a discount
+   -  A button to apply a discount (you need the :ref:`discount permission <patron-permissions-defined-label>` to see this button)

 At the top of the table you can click the 'Filter paid transaction' to hide all completed transaction and above that you can use the search box